tieto-peralkim/vacationer-backend-031023/README.md

 # Vacationer API

 ## API Documentation
-Swagger (you need to be signed in to Vacationer):
+Swagger (you need to be logged in to Vacationer):
 - endpoint <BACKEND_ADDRESS>/api-docs, e.g. http://localhost:3001/api-docs

 ## Development instructions